approach0/search-engine/README.md

 In 2017 Fall, with an intuition that a math-aware search engine will provide huge value to many people, I gave up my job and continued working on this topic as a PhD student at [RIT](https://www.cs.rit.edu/~dprl/members.html).
 During the first two years of my PhD study, I have kept improving the effectiveness and efficiency of the formula retrieval model.

-In 2019, the new model has brought me [my first research full paper](http://ecir2019.org/best-paper-awards/) at ECIR 2019 (and a best application paper award!).
+In 2019, the new model has brought me [my first research full paper](http://ecir2019.org/best-paper-awards/) at ECIR 2019 conference (and a best application paper award!).
-Another paper focusing on efficiency has just been submitted to a conference, which shows our system is the first one to produce effective search results with practical query runtimes.

 In May 2019, the new model has been put online, it has indexed over 1 million posts and there are only 3 search instances running on two low-cost Linode servers.

+In early 2020, a paper focusing on efficiency has just been accepted at [ECIR 2020](https://link.springer.com/chapter/10.1007/978-3-030-45439-5_47) conference, this paper shows our system is the first one to produce very effective math search results with practical query runtimes.

 ## Documentation
 Please check out our documentation for technical details: